 Without hierarchy: reasoning becomes weak.

-Without hierarchy: knowledge graph lose semantic depth.
+Without hierarchy: knowledge graph loses semantic depth.

 This chapter therefore focuses not merely on creating classes, but on understanding why hierarchy matters.